 Based on Moraine Park's curriculum design, actual program hours will be delivered at 324 hours.
 The state has required a minimum of 288 hours paid-related instruction.
-No unpaid-related hours are required.

 Students will begin the semester directly following their indenture date.
 There are no prerequisites.